Easy Gluten-Free Chocolate Snickerdoodles

 Photos of the wet and dry ingredients for the chocolate snickerdoodles.

-๐Ÿ‘€ Sandi Says: You can use a stand mixer or mix this by hand as I did.
+👀 Sandi Says: You can use a stand mixer or mix the cookie dough by hand as I did.
 If you use a stand mixer, add the wet ingredients to the mixer bowl and use the paddle attachment to mix.
 I still recommend mixing the dry ingredients before gradually adding them to the mixer.
 This reduces clumping and ensures an even mix.

-• Partially melt butter in the microwave for 25 seconds.
+Step 2: In a microwave-safe dish, partially melt the butter in the microwave for 25 seconds.
 Whisk and let it cool for a minute or two.
+Add vanilla extract and room-temperature eggs to the butter, then whisk until smooth.

 Email This Recipe To Me!